smartfog/fogflow/doc/en/source/example3.rst

     });

-You need to modify discoveryURL in profile1.json.
+discoveryURL is need to modify in profile1.json.

 .. code-block:: json